Everything You Need To Know About Laser Treatments for Rosacea

-An estimated 5% of the global adult population are diagnosed with rosacea.
+An estimated 5% of the global adult population are diagnosed with rosacea

 Rosacea is predominantly found on the face and categorised as persistent redness caused by dilated blood vessels, small bumps and sometimes pus-filled spots, similar to acne.
 Flare-ups fluctuate in response to diet, stress, hormones and environment, making managing the treatment of rosacea an ever-shifting target.
 Much like eczema, anyone can develop rosacea spots, mild rosacea or acne rosacea, as some call it, but it most commonly affects fair skin tones, individuals between 40 and 60 and more often presents in women rather than men.